Worklytics/flume-connector/README.md

 This repo includes two things:
   * a built Flume distribution in a tar bundle with [HTTP Sink support](https://github.com/hmrc/flume-http-sink) added
-  * example Flume configuration files for collecting data for various sources.
+  * example Flume configuration files for various deployment scenarios.

 Once you deploy this, your data will flow as follows: